The legislation requires companies to take “reasonable steps” to ascertain whether there are any PSCs and, if there are, to identify them.

 3 Update the company’s PSC register

-The PSC register is a living document that must always be kept up to date, even while the company is still completing its initial investigations.
-From 6 April 2016, it must never be blank.
+The PSC register is a living document that must always be kept up to date, even while the company is still completing its investigations.
+It must never be blank.

 Once the company is in possession of the relevant details for an individual PSC or RLE (and, in the case of a PSC, has confirmed them), they should be entered on the register.